mistermicheels/learning-notes/mindset/Keep-it-simple.md

 ## Architecture

--   Architectural complexity comes with significant development and maintenance overhead, that overhead might not be worth it!
+-   Architectural complexity comes with significant development and maintenance overhead, that overhead might not be worth it
     -   See also [Architectural boundaries - The costs of boundaries](../architecture-design/Architectural-boundaries.md#the-costs-of-boundaries)
     -   Over-engineering is often worse than under-engineering
 -   Start simple, evolve as needed based on actual problems that manifest themselves